Infamous Second Son: Design

 in the open world's design.
 During early development when team members debated where Second Son would be set, Seattle rated high on a list of possibilities.
 Fleming considered that the city had not been featured in many games prior to Second Son and so would not be "overblown", and felt that Seattle's weather and mixture of "old and new" architecture would make it an interesting setting.
 The team conducted fieldwork in Seattle's nearby forests with audio and video equipment, which was used to reproduce local flora and the chirping sounds of local American robins.
 Seattle landmarks such as Pioneer Square, the Space Needle and Elephant Car Washes feature in the game.
 The developers licensed logos and signs from local businesses.
 Griesemer called the game world an "abstraction" of Seattle rather than a re-creation since its layout did not suit Second Son's gameplay and required the team to make necessary changes.
-The team wanted to thematically explore Seattle's heritage of Pacific Northwest, Native American tribes in the game.
+The team wanted to thematically explore Seattle's heritage of Pacific Northwest, American Indian tribes in the game.

 The designers used graphic sliders in the game engine to determine the amount of water covering the streets.
 Like Seattle, rain is frequent in the game.
 The lighting effects (such as neon light from Delsin's powers) coupled with reflections help bring color into Seattle's dark and rainy atmosphere.
 Because of the move to the PS4, Sucker Punch were able to render more open world than what was possible in previous Infamous games.
 "You get a better feel of the city when you can see more of it", said Griesemer.
+Sucker Punch later shared their 3D map of Seattle with Naughty Dog, who used it to understand the city during early development on The Last of Us Part II (2020).